boochtek/ruby_preserves/README.md

     * Unless you're just writing a CRUD front-end, with little interesting behavior.
 * Declaring attributes in the domain model is better than hiding them elsewhere.
     * Declaring relationships in one place and attributes in another is true madness.
-* NoSQL as a main data store is usually misguided.
-    * PostgreSQL can do just about anything you need, using SQL.
-* Projects are unlikely to need to abstract SQL to allow them to use different RDBMSes.
-    * Developer workstations are fast enough to run "full" RDBMSes.
-    * If you're not using "interesting" features, then you're probably using "standard" SQL.

 The Data Mapper pattern provides several advantages: